enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 How does Family wise Error works?
 	 Bonferroni Correction: Divide the p>0.5 by the number of tests.
-So its like 0.5/1000 voxels The problem is that it'll create a lot of FN (because it cuts too low, it demands a very high ttest to say: Yees, this isnt done )
+So its like 0.5/1000 voxels The problem is that it'll create a lot of FN (because it cuts too low, it demands a very high ttest to say: Yees, this isnt done by random noise)
+	 The data by itselfs have intrinsic smoothness + smoothigs for gaussian and Bonferroni don't account for this correlation between voxels

+Random Field Theory p-value correction
+	Estimates the smoothness of your  t-image.
+Its used to figue